elunna/nerfhack-changelog/README.md

 * Only primary spellcasters can receive divine spellbook gifts
 * Spellbooks can generate pre-read
 * Display a single accurate spellcasting retention percentage in the spellbook list
+* Hide spells that are at 0% retention in the casting menu.

 ### New skill-dependent spell ranges
 * Your skill in a spell directly affects how far its ray or beam will travel: